 Bitcoin has already been cornered by a consortium of corporate interests, basically ‘coercive state edicts’ without the moral constraints that develop in governments.

-Many corporate actors have fueled the run up in bitcoin since 2017.
+Many corporate actors have fueled the run up in bitcoin.
 Of course VanEck has covertly bought a large amount of bitcoin before announcing it wants to start a bitcoin fund.

 ‘Satoshi Nakamoto’ has roughly another 3% to 5%.